immortalmind2016/air-quality/README.md

 - Just check the swagger documentation at ```http://localhost:3000/api```

+## Pre commit
+- We are using husky to run the tests before commiting the code

 ## What next?
 - Add a discriminator field to the AirInformation entity in order to distinguish between different providers.
 - Add a new field to the pollution entity to store the provider name.